Xu2Zhi1Lan2/BayesianBridge/README.md

-# BBHD: Bayesian Bridge with High Dimensions in R
+# BBHD: Bayesian Bridge in High Dimensions using R

 ## Overview